Leadecide/Leadecide.github.io/_articles/framework.md

 - "What "leadwise" is not..."
 - "How is "leadwise" different?"
 - "How do individuals benefit from open leadership?"
-- "How does open leadership benefit the user?"
+- "How does "leadwise" principle benefit the user?"
-- "The Open Leadership Framework"
+- "The "leadwise" principle"
 - "Design"
 - "Build"
 - "Empower"